section-engineering-education/engineering-education/content/articles/natural-language-processing-using-gradient-boosting-machine-and-h2o-library/index.md

 It is the maximum depth of the decision trees used.
 We have set the value to `6`.
 Increasing the `max_depth` value may lead to model overfitting.

 - `learn_rate`
-It specify the learning rate of the model during training.
+It specifies the learning rate of the model during training.

-After, initializing the model, we feed the model with the prepared dataset.
+After initializing the model, we feed the model with the prepared dataset.

 ### Feeding the model with the dataset
 To feed the model with the dataset, use this code: